thomergil/opnsense-ipsec-vpn/README.md

 ## Optional: allow single user to create multiple VPN connections

 Normally, a single user cannot create more than one simultaneous VPN connection (for example, using multiple devices).
+That means that a second device connecting to VPN with the same username would disconnect the first device's VPN connection.
 There is no UI option to fix this.
-It requires ssh access to the OPNsense server (via System → Settings → Administration → Enable Secure Shell)
+It requires ssh access to the OPNsense server (via System → Settings → Administration → Enable Secure Shell).

-ssh into OPNsense, create `/usr/local/etc/ipsec.opnsense.d/uniqueids-override.conf` and with the following contents:
+Then ssh into the router, create file `/usr/local/etc/ipsec.opnsense.d/uniqueids-override.conf` and set it with the following contents:

 ```
 config setup